The Diaphragm: Much More Than a Respiratory Muscle

 Trigger Points

-Trigger points (TrPs) in the diaphragm are less documented in the classical literature than TrPs of the limb muscles, but they are recognized as important — especially because of their referred pain to the shoulder via the phrenic nerve, a unique pattern that can mimic various conditions.
+Trigger points (TrPs) in the diaphragm are less documented in the classical literature than limb-muscle TrPs, but they are recognized as important — especially because of their referred shoulder pain via the phrenic nerve, a unique pattern that can mimic various conditions.

 Referred Pain Pattern and Systemic Connections